fjwright/Run-REDUCE/docs/index.md

 * Easy access to the Run-REDUCE-FX User Guide, the standard documentation distributed with REDUCE as HTML or PDF files, the REDUCE Web Site and the SourceForge Project Site.

-I hope to implement typeset-style display of mathematics soon.
+* Experimental typeset-style display of mathematics.

-Francis Wright, August 2020
+Francis Wright, September 2020